Seyneb Saleh

-Biography
+Early life and education

 Seyneb Nesha Saleh was born on 25 December 1987 in Aalen, Baden-Württemberg.
 She is a daughter of a German mother and an Iraqi father.
 Apart from two years in Casablanca, where she attended an American school, she was mainly raised in Germany.
 Saleh lives in Berlin.

 She studied acting from 2008 to 2012 at the Berlin University of the Arts and received a scholarship from the German Academic Scholarship Foundation Studienstiftung des deutschen Volkes in 2010.

 Career

 After gaining a leading role in The Red Room by Rudolf Thome she appeared in Offroad, where she played alongside Nora Tschirner and Elyas M'Barek.
 2012 she joined the ensemble at the playhouse in Graz, Austria.
 Apart from small performances on screen in 2014 in For Nothing and The Lies of the Victors, she mainly performed on stage.

 2015 she transitioned to the Volkstheater Vienna, where she was a member of the acting ensemble and appeared until 2018.
 During this period she worked with acclaimed theater directors such as Yael Renan, Dušan David Pařízek and Stephan Kimmig.
 She also repeatedly worked with the puppeteer and director Nikolaus Habjan, who has taught her puppeteering.
-In his shows she hence performed as an actress as well as a puppeteer.
+In his shows, she hence performed as an actress as well as a puppeteer.

 In 2016 Saleh landed her first English-language role in Duncan Jones' Mute.
 In the neo-noir science fiction film she played the mysterious girlfriend Naadirah of a mute bartender played by Alexander Skarsgård.
-The Netflix production got released in February 2018.
+The Netflix production was released in February 2018.

 2018 She further appeared in Deutschland 86 in an Arabic-speaking role and in the German Netflix production Dogs of Berlin.

-2022 in the Sky series she takes the role of a German officer in “Munich Games” trying to foil a potential terrorist attack on the 50th anniversary of the 1972 Olympic massacre of Israeli athletes and coaches.Her situation is complicated by her affair with her Arabic speaking informant.
+2022 in the Sky series she takes the role of a German officer in “Munich Games” trying to foil a potential terrorist attack on the 50th anniversary of the 1972 Olympic massacre of Israeli athletes and coaches.
+Her situation is complicated by her affair with her Arabic-speaking informant.